How Is Autism Diagnosed? A Complete Guide to the Evaluation Process

 Who Can Diagnose Autism?

-- Developmental Pediatricians: Pediatricians with specialized training in child development and behavioral issues
+- Developmental Pediatricians: Pediatricians trained in child development and behavior

-- Child Psychologists/Neuropsychologists: Specialists in child behavior, development, and psychological testing
+- Child Psychologists: Specialists in child behavior and testing

-- Child Psychiatrists: Medical doctors specializing in mental health conditions in children
+- Child Psychiatrists: Doctors specializing in children's mental health

-- Pediatric Neurologists: Specialists in brain and nervous system disorders in children
+- Pediatric Neurologists: Specialists in the brain and nervous system

 The American Psychological Association notes that multidisciplinary team evaluations are often considered the gold standard, as they bring multiple perspectives to the assessment.